SparkePei/FAST_hashpipe/README.md

-# FAST_Pipeline_Hashpipe
+# FAST_Hashpipe
 ### Introduction

 * This  code is used to receive the packets from high speed ethernet, calculate the Stokes parameters and save the data to disc in filterbank format.The data will be stored in a temporary place which mounted on CPU RAM.
 A FRB real time search software known as Heimdall will look for the new *.fil file in a given directory, once Heimdall found interested signals the Filterbank files will be moved to disk, otherwise remove these raw data.<br>
-* Three threads have developed to perform packet receiving, Stokes calculation and Filterbank data formatting, which are:
+* Three threads have been developed to perform packet receiving, Stokes calculation and Filterbank data formatting, which are:
     * FAST_net_thread; (packet receving)
-    * FAST_gpu_thread; (Stokes calculation,"gpu" is just a tradition name, no GPU used in here.)
+    * FAST_gpu_thread; (Stokes calculation,collapse data in time and frequency,"gpu" is just a tradition name, no GPU used in here.)
     * FAST_output_thread; (Filterbank data saving)

 * There are 2 buffers between three threads, each of them has a 3 segments ring buffer.
 Buffer status could be abstracted from each ring buffer.
 There is a demo about how does Hashpipe working you can find [in here](https://github.com/SparkePei/demo1_hashpipe).